C-Bone-UCL/CrystaLLM-pi/README.md

 #### a.
 PKV-GPT
 (`--activate_conditionality="PKV"`)

-PKV (Past Key-Value) conditioning injects property information directly into the attention mechanism's past key-values.
+PKV (Property-Key-Value) conditioning injects property information directly into the attention mechanism's past key-values.
 This allows the model to steer generation based on the desired properties by concatenating the conditional embeddings at each layer of the transformer in the attention mechanism.
 It is a 'strong' conditioning method and balances expressivity of conditioning and straightforward implementation.

 #### b.
 Prepend-GPT
 (`--activate_conditionality="Prepend"`)